Payton Koch

 Payton Koch (/ˈkɑ:tʃ/; born July 16, 1996) is an American film editor.
-He is best known for his work on Hulu's mystery-comedy drama series Only Murders in the Building (2022–2024), for which he earned nominations for a Primetime Creative Arts Emmy Award and three ACE Eddie Awards.
+He is best known for his work on the mystery-comedy drama series Only Murders in the Building (2022–2024) and the fantasy action-adventure series Avatar: The Last Airbender (2026), the former of which earned him nominations for a Primetime Emmy Award and three ACE Eddie Awards.
 He previously served as an assistant editor under Ryan Murphy Productions, with credits for American Horror Story (2018–2021), The Politician (2020), Ratched (2020), and Impeachment: American Crime Story (2021).

 Biography

-Payton Koch was born on July 16, 1996, in Woodland Hills, Los Angeles.
-His father, Billy Koch, is from a Jewish Eastern European background; he is the founder and owner of the horse racing club Little Red Feather Racing and previously worked in the film industry.
-His mother, Kathy Kaehler, is a celebrity personal trainer and author.
-His grandfather is film producer Hawk Koch, and his great-grandfather was film producer and director Howard W. Koch He has a twin brother, Cooper Koch, who is an actor, and a younger brother, Walker, who is a musician.
+Payton Koch was born on July 16, 1996, in Woodland Hills, Los Angeles, to a family involved in the film business.
+His father, Billy Koch, who is of Jewish Russian descent, is the founder and owner of the horse racing club Little Red Feather and previously worked in the film industry.
+His mother, Kathy Kaehler, is a celebrity personal trainer.
+He has a twin brother, Cooper Koch, who is an actor, and a younger brother, Walker, who is a musician.
+His grandfather is film producer Hawk Koch, and his great-grandfather was film producer and director Howard W. Koch, both of whom served as presidents of the Academy of Motion Picture Arts and Sciences.
+His great-granduncle was Charles Pincus, (Note: Pincus was the brother of Koch's great-grandmother, Ruth Koch (née Pincus).) a California dentist known for inventing the dental veneer in 1928.
+Koch is also related to businessman and Democratic politician Alan Blinken (Note: Blinken was married to Koch's great-aunt, Melinda Blinken (née Koch), until her death in 2021.) as his great-uncle by marriage.

-Koch attended Calabasas High School and later earned a bachelor's degree in film production from Chapman University.
-He is openly gay.
+Koch attended Calabasas High School and later earned a bachelor's degree in film production from Chapman University's Dodge College of Film and Media Arts.
+Koch is gay.